Federal Direct PLUS Loan for Graduate and Professional Students

 The Federal Direct PLUS Loan provides a borrowing option for graduate/professional students.
 Based upon a the borrower's credit history, a graduate/professional student may borrow through this federally guaranteed, non-need-based loan program.
 Additional terms, subject to revision by federal regulation, include:

-- Repayment on both principal and interest beginning one month after the student ceases to be enrolled in school on at least a half-time basis, generally extending over a 10-year period
+- Repayment on both principal and interest begins six months after the student ceases to be enrolled in school on at least a half-time basis, generally extending over a 10-year period.

 - Graduate/Professional student's ability to apply for up to the full cost of education minus other student aid

 Graduate/Professional students must complete the Free Application for Federal Student Aid (FAFSA) and receive a determination of Federal Direct Loan eligibility by the Office of Financial Aid prior to applying for a PLUS Loan.